Advent of Code 2016 - Day 2 - Bathroom Security

 if key != '.'}

-So as to correctly handle any intentional whitespace going forward we will represent this intent using a ..
-From here, we can then create a function which will take in the keypad, along with the initial key position and instructions and return the resulting keycode.
+To correctly handle any intentional whitespace going forward, we will represent this intent using a ..
+From here, we can then create a function that will take in the keypad, along with the initial key position and instructions, and return the resulting keycode.

 DIRECTIONS = {'U': 0+-1j, 'D': 0+1j, 'L': -1+0j, 'R': 1+0j}